 “Previously, launching new services for a customer would take two weeks,” confirmed Ranjan.
 “With MongoDB, we are done in 30 minutes: our field engineers can do all of this in just a matter of clicks on a console with absolutely zero development effort.
 We reduced more than 90 percent of requests coming to us just by giving them this tool, which saves us all time and money.”

-With MongoDB Atlas on AWS, Realm, and Atlas Data Lake powering RideKleen’s technology end-to-end, RideKleen can deliver a fundamentally better experience to its staff and clients.
+With MongoDB Atlas on AWS, App Services, and Atlas Data Federation powering RideKleen’s technology end-to-end, RideKleen can deliver a fundamentally better experience to its staff and clients.
 This new ability to respond almost instantly to new customer needs has proven particularly valuable during the Covid-19 pandemic when confidence in cleanliness is key.

 “Field technicians are more productive, jobs are scheduled and completed faster, and communication across the business is easier,” concluded Ranjan.
 “At the same time, we can scale the business much faster to respond quickly to new client challenges.
 MongoDB has made it possible.”